Have you lost a loved one due to a drowning accident? Our Dallas lawyers are here to help you find answers.

 - Failing to properly maintain a pool.
 Swimming pool owners are required to maintain their property and keep pools free from hazards.
 This means that they must install safe drain covers, maintain chemical levels, and make sure that any lights and other electrical components in the pool are grounded and working properly.

 - Failing to train staff.
-For pools that are open to the public (or to members), owners are responsible for hiring and training staff appropriately.
+When it comes to water parks and pools that are open to the public (or to members), owners are responsible for hiring and training staff appropriately.
 If an employee’s negligence leads to a drowning accident, the business owner could also be held liable for damages.

 - Failing to properly supervise.
 If a lifeguard, babysitter, or other responsible adult fails to properly supervise a young child who falls into a pool, it’s very likely that they could be held civilly liable for their negligence as well.